pham-tuan-binh/open-ticker/README.md

 The project was initiated by **Binh Pham** when he saw that there was no free tool on the market that made portfolio analysis easy and quick.
 As a retail trader himself, he made a tool that he would used personally and recommend to others.

+## Why?

+> "When I built this, I simply needed a tool to compile all my symbols into a chart, so that my portfolio can be represented as a whole.
+But nothing do that for free or is very limited.
+> TradingView supports only 10 symbols per chart.
+And if you want to do the same thing in excel, it is freaking nightmare.
+> So I just build something that compiles the data for me, but it looks pretty cool, why not maintain it in a more stream-lined fashion?" - Binh Pham

+> "The primative tool is for beginners in the stock market, for traders with medium-size portfolio who want to identify groups of correlating data in their investment early on.
+> However, the project exhibits a well-defined structure and philosophy for expansion.
+It is built to be expandable and is expected to have more advanced features very soon" - Binh Pham

 ## Philosophy

 The project’s development philosophy is based on three main staples: